SR2CNN: Zero-Shot Learning for Signal Recognition: Proposed Approach

-The above formula is obtained by following the intuition that $\Theta_2$ is much related to $\Theta_1$ and $d_1$.
-A more plausible explanation is that we consider all classes to be roughly equal in radius whether they are known or unknown, since we assume that all classes obey a multivariate Gaussian distribution.
-Whereas $d_1$ is used to balance the inaccurate estimation of variance in $d_2$ when the number of unknown classes is small.
 To proceed, let $n_R$ denote the number of recorded signal labels in $R$.
-Then, if $d_2>\Theta_2$, a new signal label $R_{n_R+1}$ is added to $R$ and set $y_I = n_R+1$.
+Then, if $d_2>\Theta_2$, a new signal label $R_{n_R+1}$ is added to $R$ and set $y_{\mathcal{I}} = n_R+1$.
 Note that we don't impose any prior restrictions on the value of $n_R$ (the size of set $R$), i.e., our model can never know the number of the unknown classes pending to be discriminated.
 Then if $d_2\leq\Theta_2$, we set

-and save the signal $I$ in $G_{y_{I}}$.
-Accordingly, $S_{y_{I}}$ is updated via
+and save the signal $\mathcal{I}$ in $G_{y_{\mathcal{I}}}$.
+Accordingly, $S_{y_{\mathcal{I}}}$ is updated via

-where $\#(G_{y_{I}})$ denotes the number of signals in set $G_{y_{I}}$.
+where $\#(G_{y_{\mathcal{I}}})$ denotes the number of signals in set $G_{y_{\mathcal{I}}}$.
 As a result, with the increase of the number of predictions for unknown signals, the model will gradually improve itself by way of refining $S_{R_u}$'s.